Back to blog

 • Single-entity ownership concentration

-Key thing agents should know: The condo questionnaire is separate from the resale package and the estoppel letter.
-It needs to be ordered independently, and it's usually ordered by the lender or loan officer — but sometimes it falls to the agent or title company.
+The condo questionnaire is separate from the resale package and the estoppel letter.
+Completely separate.
+It needs its own order.
+Usually the lender or loan officer handles it, but I've seen it fall to the agent or title company more times than it should.
+Confirm who's ordering it early so it doesn't hold up closing.

 Governing Documents